google/or-tools/ortools/sat/docs/scheduling.md

 ## Ranking tasks in a disjunctive resource

-To rank intervals in a no_overlap constraint, we will count the number of performed intervals that precede each interval.
+To rank intervals in a no_overlap constraint, you will count the number of performed intervals that precede each interval.

 This is slightly complicated if some interval variables are optional.
-To implement it, we will create a matrix of `precedences` boolean variables.
+To implement it, you will create a matrix of `precedences` boolean variables.
 `precedences[i][j]` is set to true if and only if interval `i` is performed, interval `j` is performed, and if the start of `i` is before the start of `j`.

 Furthermore, `precedences[i][i]` is set to be equal to `presences[i]`.
-This way, we can define the rank of an interval `i` as `sum over j(precedences[j][i]) - 1`.
+This way, you can define the rank of an interval `i` as `sum over j(precedences[j][i]) - 1`.
 If the interval is not performed, the rank computed as -1, if the interval is performed, its presence variable negates the -1, and the formula counts the number of other intervals that precede it.